albar965/atools/README.txt

 ** fs/bgl
 A complete collection of classes that read airport and navigation data information from FS BGL files.

 ** fs/db
-A collection of classes that takes the airport and navigation information read from the BGL files and writes them into a relational database format (currently MySql, MariaDB or Sqlite).
+A collection of classes that takes the airport and navigation information read from the BGL files and writes them into a relational database format (currently Sqlite).
+See atools/resources/sql/fs/db/README.txt for schema for more information about the database schema.

 ** fs/scenery
 Supports reading of the flight simulator scenery.cfg file.

 ** fs/pln
 Support for reading and writing flight simulator plan files.